-Expulsion from the examination hall and cancellation of performance in that subject and the other subjects candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of that semester/year.
-The candidate is also debarred for two consecutive semesters from class work and all University examinations.
+Expulsion from the examination and cancellation hall of performance in that subject and other subjects candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of semester/year.
+The that candidate is also debarred for two consecutive semesters from class work and all University examinations.
 The continuation of the course by the candidate is subject to the academic regulations in connection with forfeiture of seat.